Rochford: Transport

 Trains run from Rochford railway station eastbound to Southend Victoria and westbound to Liverpool Street station in the business district of central London.
-As a consequence, Rochford has long been popular as a dormitory town for commuters.
 Southend Airport railway station, which is sited on the eastern boundary of the airport, opened on 18 July 2011.

 Rochford has bus links to the surrounding towns; routes 7, 8 and 9 travel to Rayleigh and Southend-on-Sea.

 There are over twenty scheduled flight destinations within Europe available from London Southend Airport.

+Media

+Local TV coverage is provided by BBC East and ITV Anglia.
+Television signals are received from the Sudbury TV transmitter and the local relay TV transmitter.
+BBC London and ITV London can also be received from the Crystal Palace TV transmitter.

+Local radio stations are BBC Essex on 95.3 FM, Heart East on 97.5 FM and Radio Essex on 105.1 FM.

+The town is served by the local newspaper, Southend Echo.

 Rochford Hospital

 Rochford Hospital used to be primarily the district maternity hospital.
 It was here, in 1956, that Sister J Ward made observations that led to the development of phototherapy for newborns suffering from jaundice.

-Rochford Hospital was officially opened on Thursday 7 May 2009 by Professor Louis Appleby.
+Much of the site was redeveloped and turned over to housing use once the decision was made to transfer the majority of services to Southend Hospital in 1990, with only the Acute Adult Inpatient Service remaining on part of the former site.

 Churches

+St Andrew's Parish Church

-St Andrew's Church, Rochford, is close to Rochford Hall, and is part of Rochford Deanery, within the Bradwell Area of the Church of England Diocese of Chelmsford.
+The ancient Church of England parish church is St Andrew's Church, Rochford, close to Rochford Hall, and is part of Rochford Deanery, within the Bradwell Area of the Diocese of Chelmsford.
+It is thought to have originated in Anglo-Saxon times, but the current church building dates from the 14th, 15th and 16th centuries.
+It is a Grade II* listed building.

+Free churches

 Rochford Congregational Church has been part of the local community since 1750.
 The Congregational Church also established the first Dissenting School in the area; When others were afraid of educating the children of the lower classes because they might prove a danger to the state, the church ensured that ordinary people had "a plain and useful education."

 Rochford Methodist Church, near the White Horse Public House.
 The Methodists have been in Rochford since 1822, originally meeting in a building where Market Alley turns into the Square.
 In 1841 they moved to a new building in North Street near Weir Pond Road, and in 1880 they moved to their current premises.

 Rochford Community Church was founded in 1987 and meets at The Freight House near the railway station.

+Catholic church

-There is also a small Roman Catholic church in Rochford, St Teresa of the child Jesus.
+There is a Roman Catholic church on Ashingdon Road, Rochford, dedicated to St Teresa of the child Jesus.
+It was founded in 1953; the present church building opened in 1977.